 Bernstein was one of a number of composers – George Gershwin being another notable example – who fused the influence of this new music with the classical orchestral tradition.

 The Americans wrote symphonies, choral works, and, in the likes of West Side Story and On The Town, the scores to some of the greatest musicals ever.

 As well as being a renowned conductor, Bernstein was also a prominent public advocate for classical music, presenting a popular series of Young People’s Concerts on television between 1958 and ‘72.

 The minimalist movement emerged in New York in the late 1950s, with composers like Terry Riley, Phillip Glass, and Steve Reich using minimal melodic and harmonic material to create hypnotic tapestries of sound.

 Reich’s music has taken influence from Ghanaian drumming, Balinese gamelan, as well as his own Jewish heritage.

 He frequently utilizes electronic instruments and effects, which of course, reflects the ways in which developing technology has impacted the way in which classical music is made.

 The recipient of numerous prestigious awards, Reich continues to write music and has been described as America’s greatest living composer.

 So, that concludes our look at some of the most important composers to emerge during the 20th Century.

-Between them, this diverse and often revolutionary bunch have written impressionist, atonal, experimental, minimalist works and more besides, so we hope you’ve enjoyed learning about and listening to the music of this fascinating and varied period.
+Between them, this diverse and often revolutionary bunch has written impressionist, atonal, experimental, minimalist works, and more besides, so we hope you’ve enjoyed learning about and listening to the music of this fascinating and varied period.